 Chris Bowler, a partner at Gislason & Hunter, is based out of the New Ulm office.
 He provides both litigation and transactional services to individuals and businesses—primarily those engaged in the fields of finance and banking, agriculture and agribusiness.
 These services cover a variety of areas of law, including business and corporate law, real estate law and laws governing secured lending.

-Christopher is an associate attorney building his practice by advising emerging and growing companies and agribusinesses from their foundation to exit through lending and financing projects, corporate agreements, mergers and acquisition transactions and general business litigation matters.
+Bowler regularly guides both emerging and established businesses through lending and financing projects, corporate agreements, mergers and acquisitions, real estate transactions and general business litigation matters.

 Areas of Expertise